 The PADI Cavern Diver Specialty course gives you the knowledge and skills to explore caverns correctly – allowing you to enter far enough for adventure, but staying within the light zone for an easy exit to open water.

 You need to be PADI Advanced Open Water Diver who is at least 18 years old to enroll in the Cavern Diver course.

-BACK MOUNT – Basic scuba equipment (BCD, reg, wet suit, mask, snkl and fins), a primary dive light and a smaller backup light, plus a line and reel
+BACK MOUNT – Basic scuba equipment (BCD, reg, wet suit, mask and fins), a primary dive light and a smaller backup light, plus a line and reel

-Cavern manual, certification, back mount tanks, full equipment, cenotes fee entrance, transportation from the dive shop to the cenote round trip, soft lunch, soft drinks and water.
+Cavern manual, certification, tanks, primary dive light, reels and lines, cenotes fee entrance, transportation from the dive shop to the cenote round trip, soft lunch, soft drinks and water.